 Recognition & Awards

 The work of Maine's game wardens is diverse and challenging and takes place during the best and worst of weather conditions.
 Achievements that were recognized included incidents where human lives were saved.
 Other examples highlighted the conservation of Maine's resources in ways deserving of special recognition.
-The Maine Warden Service is proud to be able to honor game wardens that made a distinct difference in people's lives and for conserving Maine's natural resources in 2016.
+The Maine Warden Service is proud to be able to honor game wardens that made a distinct difference in people's lives and for conserving Maine's natural resources in 2018.
 The following were recipients of this year's annual awards.

-2016 Maine Game Warden of the Year
+2018 Maine Game Warden of the Year

-2016 Supervisor of the Year
+2018 Supervisor of the Year

-The Outstanding Supervisor Award is presented annually to the supervisory officer who has demonstrated superior knowledge and leadership in the area of conservation law enforcement supervision and by doing so has gained the respect of administrators, supervisors, fellow officers, other Department employees, other agencies and the public regarding expertise and performance in the field of supervision.
+*The Outstanding Supervisor Award is presented annually to the supervisory officer who has demonstrated superior knowledge and leadership in conservation law enforcement supervision and by doing so has gained the respect of administrators, supervisors, fellow officers, other Department employees, other agencies and the public regarding expertise and performance in the field of supervision.

-2016 Legendary Game Warden Award:
+2018 Legendary Game Warden Award

-Recipient: Retired Game Warden Don Annis (Monson)
+Recipient: Retired (1970-2006) Game Warden Michael Eaton (Dover)

 *The Legendary Game Warden of the Year award shall be presented to any retired member of the Maine Warden Service who, consistently in the past, conducted themselves in such a manner as to display exceptional expertise in the areas of conservation law enforcement and since retiring has continued to provide a passion for meeting the goals and mission of the MWS.